All planning checklists

 Print important documents

-Print a map of the New Forest, as GPS can sometimes be unreliable on minor roads.
+Print a New Forest map.
+GPS can struggle on minor forest roads.

 Easy·Medium impact